-The material so black your eyes can't see it
+'Darkest building on Earth' unveiled at Winter Olympics

 - The makers say they have been inundated with requests to use the material

-- It will be used in a building for the 2018 Winter Olympics
+- A derivative has been used on a building unveiled at Winter Olympics

+(CNN)A building described as the "darkest on Earth" has been unveiled at the Pyeongchang Winter Olympics, in South Korea.

+It's the work of British architect Asif Khan, who achieved the super-black effect by coating the building in a revolutionary material that absorbs 99% of light.

-It is thought to be the closest thing to a black hole we will ever experience.
+It is said to be the closest thing to a black hole we will ever experience.

 That's because Vantablack is not a color, it's the almost complete absence of color.

-Since this super black material was first developed by Surrey NanoSystems three years ago, the British firm has been flooded with inquiries from designers, architects and aerospace engineers -- and even people who want to wrap themselves in it or eat it.
+Since the material was first developed by Surrey NanoSystems three years ago, the British firm has been flooded with inquiries from designers, architects and aerospace engineers -- and even people who want to wrap themselves in it or eat it.

-Part of the appeal of Vantablack is that it absorbs 99.96% of the light that hits its surface.

-Part of the appeal of Vantablack is that it absorbs 99.96% of the light that hits its surface.
+Part of the appeal of the original Vantablack is that it absorbs 99.96% of the light that hits its surface.

 "When you have no light reflected back to the viewer, you see nothing, so your brain paints it as black," Ben Jensen, co-founder of Surrey NanoSystems tells CNN.